Applying to the DNP program

 - A grade point average (GPA) of 3.3 on a 4.0 scale based on the last 60 hours of undergraduate nursing course work for applicants with less than a master's degree.

 - A cumulative GPA of 3.5 on a 4.0 scale for applicants with a master's degree in nursing.

 * Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in several states (highlighted below).
 You can find more information at this link: http://online.missouri.edu/about/stateauthorization.aspx.

 Steps in Applying

 To apply to our DNP program, submit all materials electronically, as part of your online application.
 Following is a checklist of all the required materials and instructions for your application.

 - Apply for admission to the University and submit application fees to MU Graduate Studies and the MU Sinclair School of Nursing.
-To apply click on: University of Missouri Graduate Studies Application *Applications to MU Graduate Studies are due at least 10 business days prior to the school's application deadline.
-The deadline is November 1 (for early acceptance) and March 1.
+To apply click on: University of Missouri Graduate Studies Application The deadline is November 1 (for early acceptance) and March 1.

 - Submit your Graduate Studies Application Fee

 - Submit your MU Sinclair School of Nursing Application Fee: A nonrefundable application processing fee for the Sinclair School of Nursing DNP program — $50 (U.S. dollars) for U.S. citizens and permanent residents,— is required for all new DNP applicants.
 The application fee is nonrefundable; it is not applicable to the educational fee, student activities fee, computing fee or student health fee; and it is valid for one academic year (three semesters).
 Please send check to MUSSON, S235, Sinclair School of Nursing, Columbia, MO 65211, prior to interview.